-TJ Owens: Yes I do.
+TJ Owens: Yes, I do.
 I prefer a choice of “doors”!
 But in today’s world there are fewer and fewer.
 I will continue to find solace in my art.
 It appears to be the only real choice I have that brings me a deep form of satisfaction and grounding.
 Water food and shelter will always be my primary needs.
-But then I will seek to do art!
+But then I will seek to make art!
 It is perhaps a rather simple goal and approach to life but one I feel I can accomplish and be satisfied with.

 dL: An approach to life that seems ideal to me.
 That is, more than satisfying!
 Right.
 Your works sell for between 700 and 900 dollars and can reach 1500.
 How do you position yourself in the unlikely jungle of the art market?

 TJ Owens: The price of my work today was set because I really didn’t want to sell my work and figured I could show it but price it out of the market.
 I was quite surprised to find that it did sell and I concluded the transaction.
 In regard to positioning myself in today’s art market I am quite cynical as to the true values functioning in our contemporary art auctions and major financial art houses.
-However I am not sure the art market has ever been “on the side “of the artist throughout recorded history?
+However, I am not sure the art market has ever been “on the side“ of the artist throughout recorded history?
 I decided a long while ago I was not motivated to do art for someone else’s satisfaction.
 I bought into the process and system on a specific level.
 However I will never be joined at the hip.
 I do it for my own pleasure and of course that is where some of the guilt comes in again being able to live comfortably and do my art with no need to be paid for it.
 I have enough money to live happily.
 I don’t have a lot of fancy expensive tastes and live quite simply.
 It remains very satisfying.
-I shall live in this fashion/manner until I am not able to continue!
+I shall live in this fashion until I am not able to continue!

 dL: That is clear.
 Let’s talk about your style.
 It’s very intuitive and sometimes it feels like you’re experimenting, without even knowing yourself what it’s going to be like.

-TJ Owens: I seldom have a clear idea what may become of the finale drawings unless I am doing a landscape!
+TJ Owens: I seldom have a clear idea what may become of the final drawings unless I am doing a landscape!
 Generally, I like to feel it’s a rushed, giant experiment with the materials I gather or have on hand.
 I quite like and even thrive on the spontaneous explorations that immerge.

 dL: Does the term « primitive techniques » suit you?

 TJ Owens: Yes it is certainly a mixed bag but not very refined in general.
 Primitive, yes.
 Also basic, primal reactions that sort of explode into images.
 My first serious attraction to artists were the expressionists and colorists!
 My progression into art continued alongside.
-I found my abilities to form images very self-satisfying and almost a shelter or refuge from negative “vibrations “!
+I found my abilities to form images very self-satisfying and almost a shelter or refuge from negative “vibrations“!

 dL: All your drawings and paintings, or almost all, are figurative and neo-expressionist.
 Why represent men and women with shapes, let’s say… more than generous?
 The bodies appear as if amplified.
 What does this mean?

 TJ Owens: My figurative works are indeed more generous than say Egon Schiele.
 I prefer my work to be recognizable in form more than non-objective in presentation.
-Egon Schieles works I feel are almost opposite of mine though they may present a similar wounded Psyche!
+Egon Schiele’s works I feel are almost the opposite of mine though they may present a similar wounded Psyche!
 Mine are indeed more amplified and robust.
 But still suggest a nervous impulse of concern and doubts!

 dL: Two or three years ago, I went to see the Basquiat-Schiele exhibition at the Fondation Louis Vuitton.
 I went for Basquiat.
 It was superb, completely crazy.
 An explosion of pure energy, a salutary slap in the face, the kind of thing that stirs and awakens.
 Pumped up by Basquiat’s work, I went to see Schiele.
-It was the fastest way in the world: with Basquiat, I had just plunged into action and vital force.
+It was the fastest journey in the world: with Basquiat, I had just plunged into action and vital force.
 Facing Schiele: it was a painful impression, that of tumbling into a hospice.
 Or an old people’s home.
 The kind of place that gives you the blues and makes you want to flee.
 A gallery of sickly creatures.

-TJ Owens : I do not follow the idea of Schiele vs. Basquiat as a position I would take.
+TJ Owens: I do not follow the idea of Schiele vs. Basquiat as a position I would take.
 It is surely an interesting combination of artists.
 I would be curious what the thinking was behind this showing.
 I have never seen either of their works in person.
 Only in catalog format.
-And I don’t know much about Schiele personal life.
-However, Regarding J M Basquiat.
+And I don’t know much about Schiele’s personal life.
+However, regarding J M Basquiat.
 I was attracted to both the person and his art since he was an “American” and contemporary.
 I have an odd nagging feeling that he was “done in” through his associations with Warhol and his groupies?
 This is based only on what I imagine since I did not associate with any of them even though I was in New York City at the time.
 It was not a lifestyle I was attracted to.
-Basquiat work appears very authentic and exhilarating to me, compared to the work Warhol was producing.
+Basquiat’s work appears very authentic and exhilarating to me, compared to the work Warhol was producing.
 I can only imagine their association as a spin-off of the NYC environment and unfolding art scene.
-I had no desire to associate with “the action “.
+I had no desire to associate with “the action“.
 It was a milieu I was not attracted to.
 To my recollection it didn’t end well even though Warhol’s works are quite valuable.
 I don’t believe history will authenticate his present standing.
 Another example of the contemporary net worth of art which is still alive and financially paying off certain clients!
 I really don’t want to buy into that network even though on some levels as I mentioned, I have!